ctrl-alt-del/exercise/README.md

 ## Appendix B: Get Ready for Development
 ### Setup Eclipse IDE
+I have tried using the Android ADT bundle, but its eclipse always says it is broken and unable to start.
+Therefore, I just went with the standard [eclipse](http://www.eclipse.org/downloads/packages/eclipse-ide-java-developers/lunasr1).

 ### Setup Android SDK
 First of all, we need to setup Android SDK on you machine.  we can follow my instruction [here](https://github.com/ctrl-alt-del/devenv#android-sdk) to setup the Android SDK on Mac.